unibaseio/aip-agent/examples/aip_personal_agents/api.md

   - If username parameter missing: 400 error
   - If xinfo not found: 404 error
   - If server error occurs: 500 error with error message
+  - If user has no tweets, personal_brief is "No enough information or still in building..."

 ### 3. List Users